lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 They run speech recognition on the generated audio and calculate the word error rate (WER) concerning the original transcriptions (using the HuBERT-Large model fine-tuned on LibriSpeech 960h as the ASR model)

----

-Table 2 shows the objective evaluation results.

-They first compute the WER score and the speaker similarity score of the ground truth speech as the upper bound.
-They used speech pairs from the same speaker in the test set to compare their similarity.
+#### Human evaluation

+They also use crowd-sourcing to calculate the comparative mean option score (CMOS) and similarity mean option score (SMOS) by inviting 12 and 6 native speakers as CMOS and SMOS contributors.

+The scale of SMOS is from 1 to 5 with 0.5-point increments.

+CMOS ranges from -3 to 3 with intervals of 1.

+CMOS is an indicator of speech naturalness.
+SMOS measures where speech is similar to the original speaker's voice.

+### Results

+Table 2 shows the objective evaluation results on the automatic metrics.
+VALL-E does much better than YourTTS at speaker similarity and robustness.
+For GSLM, since the HuBERT codes discard the speaker identity, it achieves a poor speaker score.
+There is no open-source implementation of AudioLM, so they use the results from the paper.

 **Table 2.
 Automatic Metric results**